Kindle Oasis vs Paperwhite – Comparison of the newest versions

 E-ink Display screen size – Oasis 2 has 7 inches vs Paperwhite 4’s 6 inches.
 The background color on the All-New Kindle Paperwhite is much whiter than the Oasis which has yellow undertones.
 Both devices, however, possess E ink screens at 300 PPI.
 The Oasis gets a slight advantage because of the bigger screen.

 You may also like: Kindle Voyage vs Oasis

 Waterproof – Both devices can be dunked in H2O at a depth of 2 meters for one hour and will work just fine.
 So the waterproof quality between them is the same.

-Bluetooth & Wifi connectivity – Headphones used for listening to audio books can be connected thru Bluetooth on both machines.
-Both devices can be connected thru Wifi and cellular data.
+Bluetooth & Wifi connectivity – Headphones used for listening to audiobooks can be connected thru Bluetooth on both machines.
+Both devices can be connected through Wifi and cellular data.

 Bigger storage options – Choose from 8GB to 32GB internal storage for both machines.
 Also in terms of storage space they are the same.

 Front screen glass – Oasis 2 glass screen shows lesser reflections as well as fingerprints than the Paperwhite 4.

 Screen rotation – Automatically done with the Oasis 2 model, but nothing similar to switching it to landscape view as with mobile phones.
 It can only rotate when reading using either a left or a right hand.